Is Browse the New Search? Which Channel to Choose to Increase Organic Downloads

 - Integrate with App Store Connect or Google Play Console

-- Go to ASO Analytics and analyze your traffic channels.
+- Go to Channel Analytics and analyze your traffic channels.

 Answer the following questions: